9 unexpected ways your smartphone camera can save your vacation

 Simple: it's easier to identify the children if they are wearing the exact same clothes as in the picture when they wander off.

-3. Take a picture of your medicine labels
+3. Capture a shot of your medicine labels

 Some of us need to take a lot of different medication, such as elderly parents who may be with you on the trip.
 Always brace for the possibility that this medication can be lost.